 Some jaded country music fans assume that modern artists and writers overly rely on redneck buzzwords and patriotism summed up with slogans.
-Themes you might expect do pop up in Adkins' "Hot Mama" and other singles that impacted country radio.
-"American Man" and other songs not listed below also celebrate an old-fashioned way of thinking that appeals to country music audiences.
-Yet while these ideas appear in disposable pop songs, Adkins always gets these familiar points across through detailed stories that really make you feel his legit respect for God, country, and self.
+Similar themes do pop up in Adkins' "Hot Mama" and other singles that impacted country radio.
+Still, "American Man" and other songs not listed below celebrate an old-fashioned way of thinking that appeals to pickier audiences.

 10. "Snowball in El Paso"

 One of Adkins' best traditional-leaning tunes from his 1997 album Big Time is an old-fashioned love song about the one that got away, leaving a thirsty man with no water in the well.

 9. "Honky Tonk Badonkadonk"

 Sure it's silly, but it's a great song and memorable single from 2005 album Songs About Me that folks still associate with 21st-century country music.
 Plus, it introduced a wider audience to the songwriting talents of Jamey Johnson.

 8. "Nothin' But Taillights"

 Adkins' exploration of '90s fiddle tunes brought us this sometimes overlooked album cut about the one who didn't just get away -- she took the truck!

 Adkins can fully unravel a good analogy in song, as heard on this tune that likens the dating game to baseball.
 Plus, its music video is a real hoot.
 It's the lead single from 2006 album Dangerous Man.

 6. "Tough People Do"